feinstein/firebase_user_stream/README.md

 ## Getting Started

-After you install this package you can use `FirebaseUserReloader` to get reload updates using `onUserReloaded` or `onAuthStateChangedOrReloaded`, it's pretty simple.
+After you install this package you can use `FirebaseUserReloader` to get reload updates using the `onUserReloaded` and `onAuthStateChangedOrReloaded` streams.

+`FirebaseUserReloader` internally uses the `FirebaseAuth` instance returned by `FirebaseAuth.instance`, so your entire App will have the same [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) instance, you don't have to configure anything, it just works out of the box.

 In order to get reload updates just do:

 ```dart
 var subscription = FirebaseUserReloader.onUserReloaded.listen((user) {